Esri/arcgis-runtime-samples-android/java/colormap-renderer/README.md

 # Colormap Renderer
-Demonstrates how to use a `ColormapRenderer` on `RasterLayer`. `ColormapRenderer` can be used to replace values on a `RasterLayer` with a color based on the original value brightness.
+Use a `ColormapRenderer` on `RasterLayer`. `ColormapRenderer` can be used to replace values on a `RasterLayer` with a color based on the original value brightness.

 ![Colormap Renderer App](colormap-renderer.png)